lCaetanoS/Lucas-Caetano-de-Souza/README.md

-Hello, My name is Lucas Caetano de Souza;
+Hello!
+My name is Lucas Caetano and I'm Brazilian;

-I'm from Brazil;
-I’m a software developer and Computer Science student (UTFPR);
+I’m a developer and Computer Science student on UTFPR ( Federal University Technological of Paraná);

 https://www.linkedin.com/in/lucas-caetano-/